Optimizing your site for local search

 Making comments on blogs written by people in your area (good comments, not spam comments) is an excellent way to improve visibility.
 You can most of the time post a link back to your site.

 These techniques for promoting your site locally are also good for your overall SEO!
-Please keep in mind that competition for local search is high, so just because you perform these techniques doesn't mean your site will automatically receive high placement for localized searches, but it will surely help!
+Please keep in mind that competition for local search is high, so just because you perform these techniques doesn't mean your site will automatically receive the high placement for localized searches, but it will surely help!

 For more information on search engine optimization please see our short SEO tutorial series which will take you through the process of planning to promoting your site with SEO in mind: Yola SEO Tutorial Series.